 Facilities for babies, children, and their parents in church

 At all Masses, the Lodge area is available for children and their parents - a loudspeaker link from the church allows parents to continue to listen to Mass.
 A baby changing unit is provided in the disabled cloakroom.

 Catechism classes for children are offered at the Oratory throughout the year, for a range of ages from pre-First Communion through to Confirmation and beyond.
 First Communion classes begin in October and continue until the First Communion Mass in June.
-Confirmation classes begin in January and continue until the Confirmation Mass in November near to the feast of Christ the King.
+Confirmation classes begin in April or May and continue until the Confirmation Mass in November near to the feast of Christ the King.
 Children at our parish school of St Aloysius on the Woodstock Road receive religious instruction and usually prepare for these sacraments in school time, whereas these classes are chiefly for those at non-Catholic schools who need instruction in the Faith.